ansari-khursaid7tr/IMS-Python-Django/README.md

 # IMS-Python-Django
-Inventory Management System in Python Django based Web Application
+Inventory Management System in Python Django based Web Application with the help of BootStrap for designing.

 Some of the necessary installations to be made in Project